How To Do Pilates At Home

-This exercise helps you to learn to move from a stable center, and it targets your lower abs.
-It’s a great exercise to do if you hike, swim, run or cycle as it trains the abdominal muscles to stabilise the trunk as the arms and legs move.
+This exercise helps you to learn to move from a stable core, and it targets your lower abs.
+It’s a great exercise to do if you hike, swim, run or cycle as it trains the abdominal muscles to stabilise the core as the arms and legs move.

 Here’s how to do it:

 1. Lie on your back with legs in the tabletop position, knees bent and shins parallel to the floor.
 Take a few deep breaths.

 2. Exhale, brace your abdominals and curl your head and shoulders up to lift your shoulder blades off the ground.
 As you lift your head and chest up, extend your left leg at a 45 degree angle, keeping the right leg in tabletop position.
 Hold your right shin with your hands and move with control.